Lesson 1 of 8 - free your true Self and reduce false-self wounds

 Q2) Where do these wounds come from?

-Recent psychiatric evidence suggests that normal people develop personalities composed of semi-independent parts, or subselves like the talented members of a sports team or orchestra.
+Recent psychiatric evidence suggests that normal people develop personalities composed of semi-independent parts or subselves like the talented members of a sports team or orchestra.
 Each subself has unique traits, goals, and perceptions.
-Many biological and environmental factors shape which sub-selves dominate a personality, and cause current and chronic thoughts, feelings, needs, and behaviors.
+Many biological and environmental factors shape which subselves dominate a personality, and cause current and chronic thoughts, feelings, needs, and behaviors.
 See this for perspective.

-Each psychological wound comes from one or several dominant subselves.
+Each psychological wound comes from one or several active subselves.
 For example, excessive (vs. normal) fears usually come from hyper-reactive Scared Child, Worrier, Pessimist, and Catastrophizer subselves.
 When such subselves rule and disable the wise true Self (natural leader), they form a "false self."

-If you doubt that normal (vs. "crazy") people like you are controlled by dynamic personality subsel-ves, read my letter to you with an open mind, and try interviewing one of your subselves.
+If you doubt that normal (vs. "crazy") people like you are controlled by dynamic personality subselves, read my letter to you with an open mind, and try interviewing one of your subselves.
 To learn more about your inner family of subselves, see this.

 top